 In this blush pink Rhubarb Gelato, the bright flavor of rhubarb is balanced by the silky-rich vanilla gelato base.
 It’s a memorably refreshing summer treat!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Is it gelato season yet?
 In my house, we love the iced treat so much that we enjoy it year-round, even in the heart of winter, although I like to rotate flavors according to seasons.
-Dark Chocolate Gelato is perfect for cold nights—especially served with an Italian digestif, such as Vin Santo—while Cherry and Raspberry Ripple Gelato sings of summer.
+Dark Chocolate Gelato is perfect for cold nights—especially served with an Italian digestif, such as Vin Santo—while White Chocolate, Strawberry and Basil Gelato sings of summer.

 In the spring, I always make a point of churning a batch of this blush pink Rhubarb Gelato.
 The bright, tart flavor of rhubarb is balanced by the silky smoothness of the Sicilian-style vanilla gelato base, while a hint of orange rounds things off perfectly.
 It’s a memorable springtime treat, one that, to me, rhymes with good things to come.